Larne confirm Herron exit after pro-IRA image

 Larne have confirmed that John Herron has left the club after his contract was "terminated by mutual agreement".

-It comes after images of Herron at a concert wearing a t-shirt with a pro-IRA slogan appeared on social media.
+It comes after images of Herron at a concert wearing a T-shirt with a pro-IRA slogan appeared on social media.

 "We can confirm John Herron has left the club, after his contract was terminated by mutual agreement," read Larne's statement.